make-all/tuya-local/README.md

 ### Pool heaters / heatpumps

-- Garden PAC pool heatpumps.
+- Garden PAC pool heatpump
-- Madimack pool heatpumps.
+- Madimack pool heatpump
-- Remora pool heatpumps.
+- Remora pool heatpump
-- BWT FI 45 heatpumps.
+- BWT FI 45 heatpump
-- Poolex Silverline and Vertigo heatpumps.
+- Poolex Silverline and Vertigo heatpump
 - these seem to use two common controllers, and many other Pool heatpumps will work using the above configurations.
   Report issues if there are any differences in presets or other features,